 As much as I want to call a pest control professional to come out and deal with it all, I also do not want to expose my family or my organic garden to harmful chemicals.
 So, I started to research what I could do to reduce the spider population outside (not eliminate it as we need spiders) and prevent any more furry friends from making their way inside.
 Because let me tell you – there is nothing more startling than realizing you are eating breakfast with a giant wolf spider next to you.

-Here are several natural pest control solutions for spiders.
+Here are several solutions for natural pest control for spiders.
 I have categorized them by the most effective to the somewhat effective.
 Thus far, I have been pretty impressed.
 (Please note – this post possibly contains affiliate links.
 Thank you for the support!)

 Natural Pest Control for Spiders – Very Effective Products